hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 In this part we create the Maven project, we lay out its structure, we and add all the necessary libraries and plugins to it.

-### 1. Setting Up a Maven Project
+### Setting Up a Maven Project

 Use your favorite tool to generate a blank Maven project or copy a basic pom.xml file from another project.
+Then:
-Then add the Spring or Spring Boot dependency (the latter in this example) and the JDBC driver dependency according to your specific database.
+- Add the Spring or Spring Boot dependency (the latter in this example) and the JDBC driver dependency according to your specific database.
+- Then, add the HotRod and MyBatis Libraries.
+- Finally, add the HotRod Generator Plugin to it.

-The `pom.xml` file should look like:
+With these additions the `pom.xml` file should look like:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"